RetroDECK/ES-DE/THEMES-DEV.md

     - Minimum value is `0` and maximum value is the value of the `gameselector` element property `gameCount` minus 1.
 If a value outside this range is defined, then it will be automatically clamped to a valid value.
     - Default is `0`
 * `container` - type: BOOLEAN
     - Whether the text should be placed inside a scrollable container.
-Only available for the `gamelist` view.
+    - This property can be used when view type is `gamelist`
-    - Default is `false`
+    - Default is `true` if `metadata` is set to `description`, otherwise `false`
 * `containerVerticalSnap` - type: BOOLEAN
     - Whether the text should be vertically snapped to the font height.
 With this property enabled the container will have its height reduced as needed so that only complete rows of text are displayed at the start and end positions.
 This will not affect the "real" size of the container as set by the `size` property which means that the overall element placement will still be predictable if a vertical origin other than zero is used.
     - Default is `true`